wp-plugins/skystats/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A better WordPress dashboard with Google Analytics, Facebook Analytics and more.
+A better WordPress dashboard that integrates Google Analytics, Facebook Analytics and other marketing channels into a single business dashboard.

 == Description ==